We Welcome New Veterinary Clients from Frederick County & the Surrounding Area

 - Discover Card

 Many pet owners are now purchasing pet insurance to help them afford health care for their pet family members.
 The staff of Buckeystown Veterinary Hospital is pleased to provide you with copies of your pet medical records for submission to your insurance company for a small copying fee or to contact your insurance company for pre-approval.
-Simply discuss the matter with the receptionist at your next appointment or contact us for more information.
+Simply discuss the matter with the receptionist at your next appointment or contact us [link to footer] for more information.

 Download a copy of our Financial Policy to review at your convenience.